Neighborhood Traffic Programs

 Upon a formal request by a county or town and supporting data as stipulated in the policy, VDOT staff will review the assembly and approve or deny the request as appropriate.

 The Traffic Calming Program, as laid out in VDOT’s “Traffic Calming Guide for Neighborhood Streets”, provides communities with guidance and procedures to implement traffic calming on their neighborhood streets, where appropriate.
+The previous, November 1, 2017 version of the traffic calming guide is available HERE.
+A summary of changes to the Nov 2017 version and reflected in the current version are available HERE.

 The intent of traffic calming is to slow vehicle speeds on neighborhood streets where operating speeds are 10 mph or more over the speed limit.
 The measures provided in the traffic calming guide can also alleviate other issues such as cut-through or through truck traffic.